Shōnan no Kaze: Biography

 Han-kun released a solo-album in 2008.
 The band released the first of their planned "Best of" albums on March 6, 2013.

 In 2013, the group provided the song "Just Live More" for the TV series Kamen Rider Gaim under the name Gaim no Kaze (鎧武乃風, Gaimu no Kaze).

 In 2015, the group provided the opening song for their second Yakuza game Yakuza 0, titled "Bubble", and its ending, titled "Kurenai".

 In 2016, the group provided the opening and closing themes "Ike!
 Tiger Mask" and "KING OF THE WILD" for the anime series Tiger Mask W.

 In 2018, the group provided the opening theme for the anime series Grand Blue.

-In 2020, the group then provided the opening song for their third Yakuza title Yakuza: Like a Dragon, titled "Ichibanka".
+In 2020, the group then provided the ending song for their third Yakuza title Yakuza: Like a Dragon, titled "Ichibanka".

 In 2022, the group collaborated with singer Koda Kumi with the song "Trust・Last", which was used as the opening theme to the Tokusatsu drama Kamen Rider Geats.
+In 2023, the group performed "Desire" for the summer movie of Geats.

+In 2025, the group provided the opening theme for the second season of anime series Grand Blue.